-If the Agreement provides for a duration of less than 2 years, PHARMACY and PBM shall provide 90 days advance written notice to each other before terminating the Agreement without cause.
-If the Agreement provides for a duration of greater than 2 years, PHARMACY and PBM shall provide 60 days advance written notice to each other before terminating the Agreement without cause.
-Within 15 working days of receipt from or issuance to PHARMACY of a notice of termination, PBM shall make a good faith effort to give written notice of the termination to all Covered Persons that are seen regularly by PHARMACY.
-Within 5 working days after PHARMACY either gives or receives notice of termination, PHARMACY shall provide PBM with a list of PHARMACY's patients that are Covered Persons under Plan Sponsors' Benefit Plans.
+If the Agreement provides for a duration of less than two (2) years, Pharmacy and PBM shall provide ninety (90) days' advance written notice to each other before terminating the Agreement without cause.
+If the Agreement provides for a duration of greater than two (2) years, Pharmacy and PBM shall provide sixty (60) days' advance written notice to each other before terminating the Agreement without cause.
+Within fifteen (15) working days of receipt from or issuance to Pharmacy of a notice of termination, PBM shall make a good faith effort to give written notice of the termination to all covered persons that are seen regularly by Pharmacy.
+Within five (5) working days after Pharmacy either gives or receives notice of termination, Pharmacy shall provide PBM with a list of Pharmacy's patients that are covered persons under Plan Sponsors' benefit plans.
 Colo.
-Rev. Stat. §§ 10-16-705(7), 25-37-111(2).
+Stat. §§ 10-16-705(7), 25-37-111(2).

-PHARMACY shall not assign or delegate rights and responsibilities under the Agreement without prior written consent.
+Pharmacy shall not assign or delegate rights and responsibilities under the Agreement without prior written consent.
 Colo.
-Rev. Stat. § 10-16-705(8).
+Stat. § 10-16-705(8).

-PHARMACY shall not discriminate, with respect to the provision of medically necessary Covered Drugs, against Covered Persons that are participants in a publicly financed program.
+Pharmacy shall not discriminate, with respect to the provision of medically necessary covered drugs, against covered persons that are participants in a publicly financed program.
 Colo.
-Rev. Stat. § 10-16-705(9).
+Stat. § 10-16-705(9).

-PHARMACY agrees that the sole responsibility for obtaining any necessary preauthorization rests with PHARMACY or the participating provider that recommends or orders particular services, treatments, or procedures and not with Covered Persons.
+Pharmacy agrees that the sole responsibility for obtaining any necessary preauthorization rests with Pharmacy or the participating provider that recommends or orders particular services, treatments or procedures and not with covered persons.
 Colo.
-Rev. Stat. § 10-16-705(14).
+Stat. § 10-16-705(14).

-To the extent any definitions or provisions of the Agreement conflict with definitions or provisions contained in Benefit Plans or contained in Colorado Revised Statute, Title 10, Article 16, Part 7, the definitions, or provisions of the Agreement shall not control.
+To the extent any definitions or provisions of the Agreement conflict with definitions or provisions contained in benefit plans or contained in Colorado Revised Statute, Title 10, Article 16, Part 7, the definitions, or provisions of the Agreement shall not control.
 Colo.
-Rev. Stat. § 10-16-705(15).
+Stat. § 10-16-705(15).

-PHARMACY agrees that Plan Sponsor shall have the right to approve or disapprove PHARMACY's participation status in Plan Sponsor's network.
+Pharmacy agrees that Plan Sponsor shall have the right to approve or disapprove Pharmacy's participation status in Plan Sponsor's network.
 Colo.
-Rev. Stat. § 10-16-706(4).
+Stat. § 10-16-706(4).

-PHARMACY agrees that in the event of PBM's insolvency, Plan Sponsor shall have the right to require the assignment to Plan Sponsor of the provisions of the Agreement addressing PHARMACY's obligation to furnish Covered Drugs.
+Pharmacy agrees that in the event of PBM's insolvency, Plan Sponsor shall have the right to require the assignment to Plan Sponsor of the provisions of the Agreement addressing Pharmacy's obligation to furnish covered drugs.
 Colo.
-Rev. Stat. § 10-16-706(9).
+Stat. § 10-16-706(9).

-In the event PBM makes a material change to the Agreement, as defined by Colorado Revised Statute, section 25-37-102, PBM shall provide PHARMACY written notice of the proposed change conspicuously entitled "Notice of Material Change to Contract" at least 90 days before the effective date of the change.
-If PHARMACY objects to the change, PHARMACY must notify PBM in writing of the objection within 15 days of the date of the notice.
-If PBM and PHARMACY are unable to resolve the objection, either party may terminate the Agreement upon written notice of termination provided to the other not later than 60 days before the effective date of the material change.
-If PHARMACY does not object to the material change as provided herein, the change shall be effective as specified in the notice.
+In the event PBM makes a material change to the Agreement, as defined by Colorado Revised Statute, section 25-37-102, PBM shall provide Pharmacy a written notice of the proposed change conspicuously entitled "Notice of Material Change to Contract" at least ninety (90) days before the effective date of the change.
+If Pharmacy objects to the change, Pharmacy must notify PBM in writing of the objection within fifteen (15) days of the date of the notice.
+If PBM and Pharmacy are unable to resolve the objection, either party may terminate the Agreement upon written notice of termination provided to the other not later than sixty (60) days before the effective date of the material change.
+If Pharmacy does not object to the material change as provided herein, the change shall be effective as specified in the notice.
 Colo.
-Rev. Stat. § 25-37-104.
+Stat. § 25-37-104.

-In the event PHARMACY timely objects in writing to a notice of material change to the Agreement that seeks to add a new category of coverage, as defined by Colorado Revised Statute, section 25-37-102, the addition of the category of coverage shall not be effective as to PHARMACY, and PBM shall not terminate the Agreement based on PHARMACY's objection to the addition of the category of coverage.
+In the event Pharmacy timely objects in writing to a notice of material change to the Agreement that seeks to add a new category of coverage, as defined by Colorado Revised Statute, section 25-37-102, the addition of the category of coverage shall not be effective as to Pharmacy, and PBM shall not terminate the Agreement based on Pharmacy's objection to the addition of the category of coverage.
 Colo.
-Rev. Stat. § 25-37-104(4).
+Stat. § 25-37-104(4).